Oil Rig Life - What's It Like Living On An Offshore Oil Platform?27 Mar, 20192:50

 The oil and gas professionals that we work with love how we value our contractors on a personal level and take care of all assignment support needs, such as organising contractor travel and work permits, giving you peace of mind that you’ll be taken care of when working with us.

-Fancy experiencing life on an offshore oil rig for yourself?
+Fancy experiencing life on offshore oil rigs for yourself?